yoctoyotta1024/superdrops-in-action/docs/source/cleo_1dkid/cleo_1dkid.rst

 PYMPDATA, we first make the pycleo Python module using pybind11.

 CLEO's libraries (``libs``) and external depenencies (``extern``) from v0.50.0 have been copied into the directory ``cleo_1dkid/cleo_deps``.
-Some files, e.g. to set the KiD boundary conditions have since been modified.
+Some files in the cartesiandomain and gridboxes libraries, e.g. to set the KiD boundary conditions have since been modified.
+The CMakeLists.txt files in the libs has also been modified because the coupldyn_yac library has been deleted.
+Accordingly, the CMake project is called ``CLEO_1dkid`` instead of ``CLEO``.

 Creating The Python Bindings
 ----------------------------